Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Materials Methods

 The extraction of optical properties was achieved using a 2-stage inverse adding-doubling (IAD) method described previously~\citep{Shapey2022OpticalWindow}.
 IAD is a well-suited inverse problem solver to determine intrinsic optical properties, namely the absorption coefficient $\mu_{a}$ and reduced scattering coefficient $\mu_{s}'$, from measurements of total reflectance and total transmittance using an integrating sphere setup~\citep{prahl1993determining}.
 The description of our phantom assembly as a three-layered samples with know pairs of thickness and refractive index for each layer was passed as input to the IAD program\footnote{\url{https://github.com/scottprahl/iad}}, along with a set of fixed parameters mostly describing the integrating sphere setup.
 The top and bottom layers described the glass coverslips, with a thickness of 0.15 mm and refractive index of 1.5.
 The middle layer described the tissue-mimicking phantom, with a thickness of 1.5 mm, a refractive index of 1.35 and scattering anisotropy of 0.85.
 The 2-stage IAD workflow was designed to better estimate optical properties in wavelength ranges where crosstalk is observed between measured absorption and reduced scattering coefficients.
 First, the IAD program was used to extract pairs of $\mu_{a}$ and $\mu_{s}'$ from pairs of total reflectance and total transmittance at each measurement wavelength.
 Second, the reduced scattering coefficient $\mu_{s}'$ spectra were fitted using a mixed Rayleigh-Mie model:

 where $a'=\mu_{s}'(\lambda_0)$, with $\lambda_0$ a reference wavelength fixed to 500 nm, $f_{Ray}$ is the fraction of Rayleigh scattering, $(1-f_{Ray})$ is the fraction of Mie scattering and $b_{Mie}$ is the Mie scattering power.
 Data points with wavelengths outside of the 450–1000 nm range were excluded.

+In biomedical optics, Rayleigh scattering refers to scattering by small scale particles much smaller than the wavelength (thus well-suited for shorter wavelengths), whilst Mie scattering is better suited for longer wavelengths given the microstructures found in biological tissues of interest.
+A combined Rayleigh-Mie scattering model is typically employed to account for contributions from both small-scale and wavelength-comparable scatterers in biological tissue, as neither Rayleigh nor Mie theory alone can adequately describe the tissue scattering behaviour across a broad range of measured wavelength \cite{Jacques2013OpticalReview,Shapey2022OpticalWindow}.
+In this study, we used mixed Rayleigh-Mie scattering model to reflect the heterogeneous particle sizes in tissue-mimicking phantoms, ranging from 50 - 600 nm for lipid particles to micron-scale haemoglobin clusters \cite{vanStaveren1991LightNm}.
 Third, the IAD program was used a second time with $\mu_{s}'$ constrained using fitted values, thus obtaining revised values for $\mu_{a}$ and $\mu_{s}'$.
 For this study, the Windows version 3.15.0 of the IAD program was used.

 The experimental setup described above measured total reflectance, corresponding to the sum of diffuse reflectance and specular reflectance.
 Models for fluorescence quantification generally use diffuse reflectance as input~\citep{Kim2010QuantificationMeasurements,Valdes2012ASurgery}.
 Specular reflectance was thus estimated using the Monte Carlo simulations, based on the known measurement geometry.
-A constant value of 0.04 was extracted and subtracted to the total reflectance spectra to yield diffuse reflectance spectra.
+The tool used for simulations is the Monte Carlo Multi-Layered (MCML) program.
+Input parameters matched those used for using the IAD program.
+A constant value of 0.04 was extracted by the MCML and subsequently subtracted to the total reflectance spectra to yield diffuse reflectance spectra.

 Since the sampling of optical properties was coarser than that of the fluorescence emission, resampling was needed to proceed with processing steps.
 Linear interpolation was used to estimate optical properties over a 450–800 nm range with a 1 nm step, thus matching fluorescence measurements.